curieshicy/xINTERPDF/README.md

 ## Manual

 A user guide for xINTERPDF can be found at https://github.com/curieshicy/xINTERPDF/blob/master/xINTERPDF_User_Guide_20180615.pdf.
-It contains an overview of the program, a step-by-step installation guide, an explaination of techincal terms and a demonstration on three examples.
+It contains an overview of the program, a step-by-step installation guide, an explaination of techincal terms and a demonstration on five examples.
 The example files are available at https://github.com/curieshicy/xINTERPDF/tree/master/Examples.

 ## Questions and suggestions